RunestoneInteractive/httlads/_sources/Happiness/CaseStudy1_P2.rst

 -------------------------------

-So far, we have limited our analysis to the data provided for us in the original happiness spreadsheet.
-But what if we wanted to look at other factors for happiness, such as cell phone ownership, internet access, birth rates, or anything else we can think of?
+So far, we have limited our analysis to the data provided for us in the original Starting A Business spreadsheet.
+But what if we wanted to look at other factors for Starting A Business, such as population?
 Seldom does one file contain all the data you need to answer the questions you may have.
 In this part of the project, we will import a spreadsheet that has a lot more data about each country, including its continent (see question 5).
 This is an important lesson as it sets the stage